CyberAula/edvl/README.md

 #  Educational Data Virtual Lab (EDVL)

-The Educational Data Virtual Lab (EDVL) is a component of the ADA project that will be used for the delivery of the practical and hands-on part of the Urban Mobility Data Science courses.
+The **Educational Data Virtual Lab** (EDVL) is a component of the **ADA** project that will be used for the delivery of the practical and hands-on part of the Urban Mobility Data Science courses.

-It is based on the European FIWARE platform, in which the specific components of Data Science applied to Urban Mobility will be integrated.
+It is based on  **Apache Zeppelin** and the European **FIWARE** platform, in which the specific components of Data Science applied to Urban Mobility will be integrated.

-Users will be able to analyze open data sets (anonymized) and also real data from companies.
+**Apache Zeppelin** is a new and upcoming web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.
+It provides data exploration, visualization, sharing and collaboration features  and supports a plethora of languages and technologies.

+**FIWARE** is a curated framework of open source components to accelerate the development of smart solutions, which enable the connection to IoT with Context Information Management and Big Data services in the Cloud.
+Furthermore, it provides standard APIs for data management and exchange, as well as harmonised data models.

+## Requirements

+* Docker and Docker-compose
+* Curl

+## Installation

 * Clone this project
 ```shell